parmeetbrar/weather_station_project/README.md

 Using image processing and a CNN model, analyze sky photos to detect clear, overcast, or wet conditions, as well as day or night.
 3. Lighting and Temperature Control:
 Using LEDs, simulate dynamic lighting and temperature control depending on user input and sensor data.
-4. Air Quality Monitoring:
-Determine the outdoor air quality.
-5. Graphical User Interface (GUI):
+4. Graphical User Interface (GUI):
 A user-friendly GUI allows the user to access real-time weather data, and control indoor heating, cooling, and lighting
-6. Energy-Saving Mode:
+5. Energy-Saving Mode:
 Reduce energy usage and enhance environmental sustainability.

-## Hardware

-1. Raspberry Pi 4B
-2. BME280 Sensor
-3. Adafruit MiCS5524 air quality sensor
-4. Magnetic reed switch and magnet
-5. Raspberry Pi camera
-6. Lead lights
-7. Resistors
-8. Breadboard

 ## Usage